Conrad O'Brien-ffrench: Teaching

-Conrad taught art at the Banff School of Fine Arts, Banff, Alberta, from 1948; from 1955 he was President of Rim Rock School of Fine Art, Loveland, Colorado; and, from 1975, Vice President of Water Wheel Gallery, Estes Park, Colorado.
+O'Brien-ffrench taught art at the Banff School of Fine Arts, Banff, Alberta, from 1948; from 1955 he was president of Rim Rock School of Fine Art, Loveland, Colorado; and, from 1975, vice president of Water Wheel Gallery, Estes Park, Colorado.

 Marriage and family

-On 16 June 1931 Conrad married Maud Astrid, the youngest daughter of Col. Bo Tarras-Wahlberg, of Stockholm, A.D.C. to King Gustav V of Sweden.
-They were married in Paris, honeymooned in London and Austria, and then settled in Kitzbühel, Austria, where Conrad continued his work with the British Secret Service.
+On 16 June 1931 O'Brien-ffrench married Maud Astrid, the youngest daughter of Colonel Bo Tarras-Wahlberg, of Stockholm, A.D.C. to King Gustav V of Sweden.
+They were married in Paris, honeymooned in London and Austria, and then settled in Kitzbühel, Austria, where O'Brien-ffrench continued his work with the British Secret Service.
 The marriage produced a daughter, Christina Laetitia, and was dissolved in 1934.
-Conrad remarried on 1 May 1945, in London, England, to Rosalie Isabelle Baker, daughter of Ralph George Baker.
+O'Brien-ffrench remarried on 1 May 1945, in London, England, to Rosalie Isabelle Baker, daughter of Ralph George Baker.
 They moved to Canada (see Fairholme Ranch) and had two sons, Rollo and John.

 Return to Secret Service

-Conrad had become a personal friend of Stewart Menzies, who later (in 1939) was named head of the British Secret Service.
-He persuaded Conrad to rejoin the Secret Service (now as Agent Z3), and provided him with the cover of businessman.
+O'Brien-ffrench had become a friend of Stewart Menzies, who later (in 1939) was named head of the British Secret Service.
+He persuaded O'Brien-ffrench to rejoin the Secret Service (now as Agent Z3), and provided him with the cover of businessman.
 The newly formed Secret Intelligence Service (SIS) network "Z" was taking shape under a variety of business covers, and Conrad established Tyrolese Tours offering package tours to Austria and Southern Germany.
 He based himself in Kitzbühel and proceeded to establish a spy network stretching from Austria deep into Southern Germany.
-While in Kitzbühel, Conrad met Peter Fleming and Ian Fleming, and they often crossed paths at homes of mutual friends, at bars, on the ski slopes or at the warm-water lake, the Schwarzsee.
-Conrad's style, athletic endeavours, personal adventures and experience in espionage may have provided Ian Fleming with some of his inspirations for James Bond.
+While in Kitzbühel, Conrad met Peter Fleming and Ian Fleming, and they often crossed paths at homes of common friends, at bars, on the ski slopes or at the warm-water lake, the Schwarzsee.
+O'Brien-ffrench's style, athletic endeavours, personal adventures and experience in espionage may have provided Ian Fleming with some of his inspirations for James Bond.
 He was also in attendance to Edward VIII and Wallis Simpson, who used Kitzbühel as their first home after the abdication crisis of 1936.